TimoGuy/solanine_vulkan/etc/engine_upgrade.md

                 - Cubemap
                     - [ ] Sphere-cubemap
                     - [ ] Skybox
+    - [ ] New material system.
+        - [ ] Load in pipelines from .humba files.
+            - [ ] Use SPIRV-Reflect to generate descriptor set layouts and pipeline layouts.
+            - [ ] Connect globaldescriptor, objectdescriptor, etc. to the parts where the name matches from reflection.
+        - [ ] Load in materials from .hderriere files.
+            - [ ] Create list of which unique textures to use and insert into descriptor set.
+            - [ ] Insert all material params into material collection.
+        - [ ] Migrate to material system.
+            - [ ] Connect material to render object's palette.
+When loading in the model, it will also return a palette, and the programmer can insert that palette or insert a loaded palette swap file into the render object.
+                - [f] Load palette swap file.
+            - [ ] Don't load textures with vkgltf. (bandaid)
+            - [ ] Turn off the "pbrmaterial" material.
     - [ ] Material viewer
         - [x] Orbit camera view
         - [ ] Sphere material inspector.